 - Don’t be in a hurry to introduce your new puppy to your other pets.
 There’s plenty of time for them to learn to get along, and it’s always better to take introductions slowly so that all involved have time to adjust to each other.
 Crates, baby gates, and exercise pens are all helpful for giving pets the opportunity to see and smell each other without being in each other’s space.

 - It is common, normal, and rather expected for your puppy to have an accident or two the first few days.
 You’re both learning about each other.

 - Get him out as often as you can – every half hour or so when he is out of confinement.

-- Baby puppies, under sixteen weeks, have little muscle control.
+- Puppies under sixteen weeks have little muscle control.
 Most can’t help it when they go, so please don’t be angry.